Effective Wildfire Management Using Remote Sensing Technology

 In addition to fire suppression, a convergence of factors including population spread into the wildland urban interface (WUI), climate trends that are creating drier and hotter conditions, and a lack of mitigation on federal, public and private lands have created a perfect storm for mega fires to form and spread.
 Understanding the risks and combatting and recovering from wildfires is a complex undertaking.
 Remote sensing can aid in all aspects of fire management – mitigation, prevention, managing active incidents and recovery.

-Hyperspectral data can identify fuel types, fuel moisture, density and map invasive plant species which can be more combustible than native species.
-SAR and multispectral data can also provide some of these measurements depending on the sensor.
+Hyperspectral data can identify fuel types, fuel moisture and density, and map invasive plant species which can be more combustible than native species.
+Synthetic Aperture Radar (SAR) and multispectral data can also provide some of these measurements depending on the sensor.
 Risk maps can be created by combining other information like topography, wind, weather patterns, location of infrastructure, etc. LiDAR data can be used to understand vegetation encroachment near critical infrastructure that can potentially cause fires or be damaged in a fire.

 Remote sensing can play an enormous role in the mitigation phase for preventing and planning for wildfires.
 While some aspects require more advanced remote sensing skills, many can be performed with the guided tools that come in ENVI software, like change detection, vegetation health, deep learning to map manmade structures and more.